 Alcohol is linked to 200 different diseases and injuries including heart disease, liver disease and seven types of cancer.
-It's harmful for adults - but the risks are even greater for under 18's whose minds and bodies are still developing.
+It's harmful for adults - but the risks are even greater for under 18s whose minds and bodies are still developing.

-• Young brains continue to develop and change until the mid twenties.
-Drinking alcohol before our children reach adulthood can change or delay the development of the logical, thoughtful part of the brain.

-• Alcohol can lead to other risky, impulsive behaviour.
+- Young brains continue to develop and change until the mid twenties.
+Drinking alcohol before our children reach adulthood can change or delay the development of the logical, thoughtful part of the brain. - Alcohol can lead to other risky, impulsive behaviour.
 Young people who drink regularly are four times more likely to smoke and three times more likely to take other, illegal drugs.
 They are more likely to get hurt due to an accident or as a result of violence.

+Over time alcohol raises the risks of heart disease, stroke, liver disease, weight problems and mental health problems.
+Like tobacco alcohol is a group one carcinogen and raises the risks of at least seven types of cancer including bowel and breast cancer.
-• Alcohol can affect your child's mental health and affect how well your child does at school.
-It is linked to stress, depression and self-harming behaviour.

-• Children are smaller, which means alcohol's effects work more quickly.
-Alcohol poisoning can result in young people being admitted to hospital or worse.

-• Children's bodies are still developing through the teenage years.
+- Alcohol can affect your child's mental health and affect how well your child does at school.
+It is linked to stress, depression and self-harming behaviour. - Children are smaller, which means alcohol's effects work more quickly.
+Alcohol poisoning can result in young people being admitted to hospital or worse. - Children's bodies are still developing through the teenage years.
 We know that drinking alcohol can affect their liver, bones, hormones and their growth.
+In addition, over time alcohol causes 7 types of cancer.